IvanOmelchenkoIP/BackEnd-Python-Store-Model/docs/v.3.0.0/README.md

 ## Local Launch of Lab 3

-Laboratory Work 3 requires JWT_SECRET_KEY so it should be generated:
+V.3.0.0 requires JWT_SECRET_KEY so it should be generated:

 ### Console Generation